Alitalia: Frequent-flyer program

 The airline's frequent-flyer program was named "MilleMiglia" (thousand miles), and was part of the SkyTeam alliance program, which allowed passengers to collect miles and redeem them with free tickets across the whole alliance.

 It also granted access to Alitalia's Privilege clubs, Ulisse, Freccia Alata, and Freccia Alata Plus, depending on the number of miles collected in a year, with various advantages depending on the club.
 These clubs gave access to SkyTeam Elite (Ulisse) and SkyTeam Elite+ (Freccia Alata, Freccia Alata plus).

 On 3 February 2015, Etihad Airways acquired a 75 per cent stake in Alitalia Loyalty S.p.A., the owner and operator of MilleMiglia, with Alitalia retaining the remaining 25 per cent stake.
 Alitalia Loyalty was now part of Global Loyalty Company (GLC), a loyalty and lifestyle company that aimed to allow Etihad Airways and its partners to target the global loyalty market more effectively.
 GLC also consists of Etihad Airways' Etihad Guest.
 Together, Etihad Guest, topbonus, JetPrivilege and MilleMiglia had a combined total of 14 million members worldwide.

 However, on 18 December 2018, Alitalia and Global Loyalty Company LLC signed an agreement under which Global Loyalty Company LLC sold the 75% of Alitalia Loyalty S.p.A. to the Italian carrier.

 Accidents and incidents

 An Alitalia A320-200, registered as EI-EIB, which was involved on 29 September 2013 incident.

 Eight Alitalia flights were hijacked, and 29 aircraft accidents or incidents involved Alitalia planes.

+On 26 June 1970, an Alitalia Douglas_DC-8 flying from Tehran to Beirut was hit by an air-to-air missile shot gone astray during an air battle over Syria.
+The plane performed an emergency landing in Beirut without any casualty and was later repaired.

-Two Alitalia pilots, Alberto Nassetti and Pier Paolo Racchetti, were killed while acting as passengers during the Airbus Industrie Flight 129 crash.
+Two Alitalia pilots, Alberto Nassetti and Pier Paolo Racchetti, were killed while acting as passengers during the Airbus Industrie Flight 129 crash on 30 June 1994.
 Alitalia dedicated two Boeing 767 aircraft to the lost pilots.